 Is First beach La Push closed?

 Nope, as of summer 2022, you are welcome to visit at any time you would like.
 If you’re planning to visit during the colder season, check for closures and openings at the Quileute Nation Website.

 Can you camp on First beach La Push?

 Yes, you can camp on the first beach, there are campsite and Rv sites available in the area.
 If you’re not a camper, then there are waterfront cabins to rent for your stay.
 We love that these are so remote and there is no access to wifi or tv, it really lets you unplug from the tech world and relax and enjoy the scenery.

 Is La Push part of the Olympic National Park?

-LA push is located on the Olympic Peninsula, which makes it a part of the Olympic national park.
-If you’re visiting the Olympic national park, we recommend making a quick stop at Forks and La push to experience some twilight vibes!
+La push is located on the Olympic Peninsula, which makes it a part of the Olympic national park.
+If you’re visiting the Olympic national park, we recommend making a quick stop at Forks to experience some Twilight vibes!

 What beach is La Push in Twilight?